-The reason for these low fees for both robo-advisors and target date funds is that they both run almost autonomously.
+Both robo-advisors and target date funds run almost autonomously.
 Robo-advisors rely on algorithms to calculate and rebalance your portfolios, while target date funds have pre-scheduled rebalancing options to make sure your investments become less aggressive (thus more reliable, in theory!) over time.

 Best; Free Robo-Advisors

 When you pay a traditional financial advisor, you are paying for all sorts of things: salaries as well as the brick-and-mortar building and all its utilities, for instance.
 Algorithm-based online investment platforms don’t have all these fees, so they are more economical.

 Historically Proven Success